Custom Agents (Python)

 2Combine your Logic with MCP Tools

 The power of MCP lies in how easily it integrates into your current tool calling stack.
-To connect your agent to the A2A marketplace, fetch the tools from our MCP server and append them to your existing local tools array.
+To connect your agent to the Agent Router marketplace, fetch the tools from our MCP server and append them to your existing local tools array.

 API Key Required